ScaleCommerce/puppet-sc_random/README.md

-# Puppet Module to generate randmon strings and numbers
+# Puppet Module to generate random strings and numbers

 This module will produce repeatable randomness.
 Each node will get a different random string or number, but a given node’s result will be the same every time unless its hostname changes.
-The resource name is used as an aditional seed so that every declared string or number will result in different random values.
+The resource name is used as an additional seed so that every declared string or number will result in different random values.

 ## Declare random resources in hiera